zx900930/miholess/README.md

 - **Automated Configuration Updates:** Downloads a remote configuration file and saves it as `config.yaml` within a specified local folder, which Mihomo then uses.
 - **Cross-Platform Automation:**
   - **Windows:** Utilizes PowerShell, [NSSM (Non-Sucking Service Manager)](https://nssm.cc/) for robust Windows Services, and `schtasks.exe` for periodic updates.
-  - **Linux:** (Planned) Will use Bash scripts, systemd services, and cron jobs/systemd timers for equivalent functionality.
+  - **Linux:** Uses Bash scripts, systemd for service management and timers for periodic updates.
 - **Customizable Sources:** Allows users to specify custom mirror URLs for Mihomo binaries and data files, as well as a custom remote configuration URL.
 - **Flexible Configuration Management:** Use a single remote URL for your main configuration, or manage your `config.yaml` entirely locally.